Msharma1212/Text-to-Image-generation/readme.md

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

-**Mayank Sharma**

-Passionate about AI, Full-Stack Development, and Building Real-World Projects.
+## Mayank Sharma

+AI Engineer | Full-Stack Developer | Enterprise Software Builder

+Dedicated to developing intelligent, scalable, and production-ready software solutions that bridge Artificial Intelligence with modern enterprise applications.

+Thank you for exploring this project.
+Your feedback, contributions, and support are always appreciated.

 ---

-## 📄 License
+# 📄 License

-This project is licensed under the MIT License.
+Licensed under the **MIT License**.

-Feel free to use, modify, and distribute it according to the license terms...
+You are welcome to use, modify, and distribute this project in accordance with the terms of the MIT License.

+See the **LICENSE** file for more information.